iTwin/connector-framework/README.md

 ## Documentation

+### Lifecycle policy
+Version 1.X of the connector framework will be supported as long as iTwin.js 3.X is supported.
+Please refer to the [iTwin.js API deprecation policy](https://www.itwinjs.org/learning/api-support-policies/#api-deprecation-policy).

 ### Quick Upgrade Guide

 #### To port TypeScript/JavaScript connectors based on previous versions <= 2.x of of the iTwin.js (iModel.js) SDK, the following changes must be made